The wandering wheel

-Look closely at the pattern on the wheel.
-Start spinning it.
-Slowly increase the spinning speed.
-What are you seeing?
-Experiment by rotating the disc with various angular velocities in both directions.
+Look closely at the pattern on the wheel and start spinning it gradually increasing the speed.
+What can you see?
+Experiment by rotating the disk with various angular velocities in both directions.

 A slowly spinning wheel looks like it has a circle moving along the circumference.
 When the speed is high, black-and-white details blur into grey.
-The eye cannot catch up and the images transmitted to the brain are indistinct.
-In the centre of the wheel the linear speed is the smallest.
-That’s why we can distinguish black lines against the white background in this region.
+The eye cannot catch fast colour changes and the images transmitted to the brain are indistinct.
+Linear speed is the lowest at the centre of the wheel.
+That’s why you can distinguish black lines against the white background in this region.

-French artist Marcel Duchamp (1887-1968) used the stereoscopy (the illusion of depth) in 1935 in spinning cardboard wheels called Rotoreliefs).
-Two different designs of his are presented in our exhibition as ‘Crater’ and ‘Colourful crater’.
+The French artist Marcel Duchamp (1887-1968) used stereoscopy (an illusion of depth) in 1935 in spinning cardboard wheels called Rotoreliefs.
+Another of his works are presented in our exhibition as The Crater.